Mega Man (character): In other media

-His first animated appearance was as a main character in the series Captain N: The Game Master, which features a myriad of characters that had appeared on Nintendo consoles up until that time.
+Mega Man's first animated appearance was as a main character in the series Captain N: The Game Master, which features a myriad of characters that had appeared on Nintendo consoles up until that time.
 They all aid the title character, Captain N, in his quest to save the world of Videoland, encountering many villains, including Mega Man's own enemy Dr. Wily.
 Mega Man is voiced in this series by Doug Parker, and his character had a tendency to add the prefix "mega-" to words for emphasis.
 He also appeared in the animated Mega Man TV series, in which he is voiced by Ian James Corlett.

 A three-episode Japanese anime OVA titled Mega Man: Upon a Star was produced in 1993 in an attempt to help spread information on Japanese culture.
 In it, Mega Man crosses paths with his adversary, Dr. Wily, while learning various facts about Japanese society, and receiving occasional help from Proto Man.

 The story of Mega Man's origin and his bittersweet victory over the robotic forces of Dr. Wily has been adapted by The Protomen, a band from Tennessee who perform an original dystopian rock opera based on the dynamic between Mega Man and Proto Man.
 During the show, the band members wear costumes inspired by their take on the series, including motorcycle helmets with built-in microphones fashioned to look like those of Mega Man and Proto Man, and the iconic arm-blaster.

 MegaRan performs a number of rap songs about Mega Man.
 In May 2010, a live action full feature film was released directed by Eddie Lebron.
 The film using a mix of CGI and people in extreme sport equipment for the fighting robots based itself on the first game with slight modifications to the story and character designs to work.
 The film can currently be viewed for free at its own website.

-Mega Man is referenced in Super Meat Boy Forever by a playable character known as Mega Bandage, where the character Bandage Girl is dressed like Mega Man.
-She is obtained by completing a Cursed Warp Zone where she must fight the main villain Dr. Fetus in a battle similar to bosses in Mega Man, where she must shoot her blaster while dodging the buzzsaws, as since she in the fight only has 1 HP, she would die in one hit.